Oil Prices Waver as Supply Declines

 The U.S. Energy Information Administration reported that crude stockpiles fell by 2.4 million barrels in the week ended Oct.
 27. The decline exceeded expectations of traders and analysts surveyed by The Wall Street Journal, who forecast on average that stockpiles would drop by 1.2 million barrels.

-However, the number fell short of the estimate from the American Petroleum Institute, which logged a 5.1-million-barrel drawdown in crude supplies.
+However, the number fell short of the estimate from the American Petroleum Institute, which logged a 5.1-million-barrel drawdown in crude supplies on Tuesday.
 Oil pared gains following the EIA release.

 "The API bar was pretty high," said Bob Yawger, head of the futures division at Mizuho Securities USA.
 "You're getting the corresponding pullback here now."